sourcebots/sbot/docs/source/api/game-state.rst

    >> 2

-During a competition match, a USB drive will be used to tell your robot which corner it’s in.
+During a competition match, a USB drive will be used to tell your robot which corner it's in.
 By default, during development, this is ``0``.